stevekrouse/WoofJS/README.md

 ## Getting Started

-We reccomend that you get started with WoofJS on [woofjs.com](http://woofjs.com), because you...
+We recommend that you get started with WoofJS on [woofjs.com](http://woofjs.com), because you...

   * can get started with zero set-up
   * use our [interactive and searchable documentation](http://woofjs.com/docs)